Tazaf/IonicitudeDemoApp/README.md

   `ionic run android`

   **Plase note that this step requires that you have a working environment for either of these platforms.
-If this is note the case, please refer to [this iOS Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html) or [this Android Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) from the Cordova website**
+If this is not the case, please refer to [this iOS Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html) or [this Android Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) from the Cordova website.**

 # Ionicitude Usage
 The Ionicitude package is used to manage the Wikitude Cordova Plugin in this Ionic app.